 To print these pages out from a Netscape browser, you may need to go to the File menu (top left), then then Page Setup... and then check the Black Text box and OK.

 Hi!
 Pleased to meet you!

 My name is Luke Mastin, and I am English by birth and Canadian by choice.
-I am just the right side of the big 5-0, but am still young at heart.
+I am new well on the wrong side of the big 5-0, but am still young at heart.
 I was trained as an accountant in what feels like a previous life in England and, having qualified, I quickly fled the rat race and started working for myself with small charities and cooperatives in London, England.
 Luckily my wife, Julie, had a good job in a bank so that we could make ends meet, because the voluntary and cooperative sector does not pay well...

-We moved to Toronto for three or four wonderful years back in the early eighties, again courtesy of Julie's employer, Royal Bank of Canada.
+We moved to Toronto for three or four wonderful years back in the early nineies, again courtesy of Julie's employer, Royal Bank of Canada.
 I travelled a lot and generally had a great time.
-Then after another short spell back in England, we moved with the bank to Caracas, Venezuela for a few years, and then a couple of years in Bogotá, Colombia.
-This is the period covered by Luke's South American Diary, is where our daughter Elena was born in 1995, and where I first started to get interested in the Internet and in Web-weaving.
+Then after another short spell back in England, we moved with the bank to Caracas, Venezuela for a few years, followed by a couple of years in Bogotá, Colombia.
+This is the period covered by Luke's South American Diary, and is where our daughter Elena Rose was born in 1995.
+It is also where I first started to get interested in the Internet and in Web-weaving.

 Because I was a proverbial "man of leisure" I had plenty of time to teach myself the basics of HTML, and then to gradually fill out my Web education with more obscure techniques.
 I am therefore completely self-taught, but in the best possible sense...
 In the same way, I learned all my Spanish "on the street", and I am convinced that it is the best way to learn.